DuncanKlam/FullCourtAnalytics/Documentation/Development.md

 src > contains source code

-pages > all the outer containers for any page on the site

 components > inner props of the pages

+contexts > files for the storage of data in accordance with the react hook UseContext

 css > style sheets for pages

 firestore > objects to get specific data from the firestore

+pages > all the outer containers for any page on the site

 CONFIG STUFF:
-Put your personal firebase information in the firebase.cs file
+Put your personal firebase information in the firebase.cs file The addition of any Routes should be done in App.js